brunorplima/brunorplima/README.md

-Hi, I am Bruno, a web developer.
+Hi, I am Bruno, a software developer.
 Please feel free to check my repositories.

 If you want to know more about me: